Mac OS X USB Stick

 Ventura: https://apps.apple.com/app/macos-ventura/id1638787999?mt=12

-Only download the required image but do not install it.
+Just download the required image but do not install it.
 Once the download is complete, the stick can be created.

-First, the stick must be erased.
+First, the stick must be deleted.

 I call the stick "empty" here.